𝟓 𝐁𝐞𝐬𝐭 𝐖𝐨𝐫𝐤𝐢𝐧𝐠 𝐂𝐚𝐩𝐢𝐭𝐚𝐥 𝐌𝐚𝐧𝐚𝐠𝐞𝐦𝐞𝐧𝐭 𝐒𝐭𝐫𝐚𝐭𝐞𝐠𝐢𝐞𝐬: 𝐇𝐨𝐰 𝐭𝐨 𝐌𝐚𝐧𝐚𝐠𝐞 𝐄𝐟𝐟𝐞𝐜𝐭𝐢𝐯𝐞𝐥𝐲

 5. Short-Term Debt Management

-In order to meet the working capital and liquidity requirements to meet short-term operations, companies have to review their inventory levels, trade receivables, and cash accounts balance.
+In order to meet the working capital and liquidity requirements to meet short-term operations, companies have to review their inventory levels, trade receivables, and cash account balances.
 If there is a shortfall, short-term financing can fill the gap.
 The steps for short-term financing are:

 1. Right financing instruments